Overview

 Dunnottar Castle visit

-Explore Dunnottar Castle - an impressive ruined fortress situated 160 feet above the sea on a rocky cliff.
-Dunnottar was the stronghold of the Earl Marischal of Scotland from the 14th century.
-The castle provided the impressive backdrop for the filming of Hamlet.
+Perched 160 feet above the sea on a rocky cliff, Dunnottar Castle is an impressive ruined fortress.
+From the 14th century, it served as the stronghold of the Earl Marischal of Scotland and later provided a dramatic backdrop for the filming of "Hamlet."

 Aberdeen city walk